honzikschenk/Ardupilot-ROS2-SITL/README.md

-# ArduPilot SITL + ROS 2 + Gazebo Harmonic
+# The Adityya Special - ROS 2 with MAVROS (for Windows)

 The Docker setup provides:

 - ROS 2 Jazzy (desktop)
-- Gazebo Harmonic (gz sim) + ros-gz bridge
-- ArduPilot SITL

 ## Build the image